Analytically Continuing the Randomized Measurement Toolbox: Appendix B: Stabilized Analytic Continuation with Errors

-Due to errors in the data points, it now no longer makes sense to choose the subtraction point to correspond to one of the data points.
-To incorporate errors, the subtraction point can instead be chosen as the guess function's value at $w_2$~\cite{CS2}, or as an additional variational parameter~\cite{CS5}.
-Here we opt for the latter and take $w_0$, an arbitrary point on the real interval $(-1,1)$, as our subtraction point.
+Due to errors in the data points, it now no longer makes sense to choose the subtracted value to correspond to one of the data values.
+To incorporate errors, we fix the subtraction location to the first input point, $w_0 = w_2$, while treating the corresponding function value as an additional variational parameter~\cite{CS2, CS5}.
+We have checked that different choices of subtraction point locations give indistinguishable estimates.
 Given any data point $\mathbf{y}$ within this ellipse $\chi^{2}\leq \chi^{2}_{0}$, the minimal (squared) norm $\delta^{2}_{\min}$ is given by